 Both stacks exceed the minimum specified mean efflux velocity of 15 m/sec defined in the process guidance note.

 1.4 ODOUR PERCEPTION SUMMARY

-Odour from the site's 2 off permitted stacks was assessed and determined to be perceived notably only at close proximity to the portals.
-The odour was probably sourced from the use of xylenes and toluol solvents used in the coatings formulation.
+Odour from the site's 2 off permitted stacks was assessed and determined to be barely percetable even by the sampling port.